-While power calculations are a valuable tool to use in the planning stage of an experiment, it is not appropriate to use them after the experiment has been conducted to aid the interpretation of the results.
-When power calculations are carried out post-experiment, based on the observed effect size (rather than a pre-defined effect size of biological interest), we must make the assumption that the effect size in the experiment is identical to the true effect size in the population.
+Power calculations are a valuable tool to use when planning an experiment but should not be used after the experiment has been conducted to help you interpret the results.
+When power calculations are carried out post-experiment, based on the observed effect size (rather than a pre-defined effect size of biological interest), you are assuming that the effect size in the experiment is identical to the true effect size in the population.
 This assumption is likely to be false, especially if the sample size is small.
-In this setting, the observed significance level (p-value) is directly related to the observed power so high (non-significant) p-values necessarily correspond to low observed power and it would be erroneous to conclude that low observed power provides weak evidence that the null hypothesis is true since high p-values provide evidence of the contrary.
-Thus computing the observed power after obtaining the p-value cannot bring any more information and change the interpretation of the p-value.
+In this setting, the observed significance level (p-value) is directly related to the observed power.
+This means that high (non-significant) p-values necessarily correspond to low observed power – it would therefore be erroneous to conclude that low observed power provides weak evidence that the null hypothesis is true, since high p-values provide evidence of the contrary.
+This explains why computing the observed power after obtaining the p-value cannot give you any more information.

-When determining a group size it is important to consider the type of experiment, for example a factorial design with many factor combinations will require fewer animals per group (everything else being equal) than a standard comparison between two or three treatment groups.
-The decision tree below can be used to help decide the type of power calculation appropriate for a particular experiment.
+When determining your group size it is important to consider the type of experiment.
+For example, a factorial design with many factor combinations will require fewer animals per group (everything else being equal) than a standard comparison between two or three treatment groups.
+Use the decision tree below to help you decide which power calculation is appropriate for your experiment.

-Calculations for paired and unpaired t-tests can be done within the EDA, or using the power calculator below.
+Calculations for paired and unpaired t-tests can be done using the power calculator below or within the EDA.
 More comprehensive power analysis software is available from several sources, including Russ Lenth’s power and sample size or G Power.
-However, these tools should not be used without a thorough understanding of the parameters requested in the sample size computation and it would be preferable to seek statistical help in the first instance.
+However, these tools should not be used without a thorough understanding of the parameters requested in the sample size computation and we recommend you seek statistical help in the first instance.